Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 The cast member will also link other members of your travel party so that everyone can be included when selecting return times.
 Up to 3 people will be able to accompany the DAS user on the ride.

 While you’re waiting for your return time, take advantage of everything else the park has to offer!
 Catch a stage show at Magic Kingdom, cool off with a Mickey ice cream bar, or hunt for hidden Mickeys around the parks.
-If you’re into pin trading, this is the perfect time to check out the boards and score a new favorite!

 If your child is eager to experience an attraction, check out my list of my favorite rides and shows with reliably low wait times that aren’t overly stimulating—perfect for keeping the magic going while you wait for the main event ride.